 Iii.
 The Criminal Law (Amendment) Act, 2013’s introduction of several new sexual offences under the Indian Penal Act, such as Section 376(2)(i), IPC, which punishes rape of a female under 16 years is considered an aggravated form of rape punishable with a fine and a minimum term of rigorous imprisonment for 10 years, which can be extended to life imprisonment.

-How Save the Children is doing its role for child protection
+How Save the Children is Doing its Bit for Child Protection Under Policies

 1. SOP for Care and Protection of Children in Street Situations

 Working in collaboration with the National Commission for Protection of Child Rights (NCPCR), Save the Children launched the Standard Operating Procedure (SOP) for Care and Protection of Children in Street Situations.
 The SOP lays down a sequence of actions to be taken for restoration and rehabilitation of street children.
 This includes getting them Aadhaar cards, health insurance, bank accounts and financial sponsorship for families to help meet medical and nutritional requirements of a child.
 An estimated 50,000 street children in Delhi were selected for Aadhaar card registration on a pilot basis, and the NGO aims to cover children in five states in the first two years.

 Save the Children establishes Children Groups, bringing together vulnerable children to collectively work towards solutions of child protection to uphold child rights, preventing cases of child marriage, child trafficking, child abuse and child labour.
 It navigates map out-of-school children, street children and those who are involved in child labour to schools through enrolment drives.
 It also coordinates with district and state level authorities to ensure right implementation of laws so that children in the area are kept safe.